Rubin Carter: Boxing career

 He fought six times in 1963, winning four bouts and losing two.
 He remained ranked in the lower part of the top 10 until December 20, when he surprised the boxing world by flooring past and future world champion Emile Griffith twice in the first round and scoring a technical knockout.
 That win resulted in The Ring's ranking of Carter as the number three contender for Joey Giardello's world middleweight title.
 Carter won two more fights (one a decision over future heavyweight champion Jimmy Ellis) in 1964, before meeting Giardello in Philadelphia for a 15-round championship match on December 14.
-Carter landed a few solid rights to the head in the fourth round that left Giardello staggering, but was unable to follow them up, and Giardello took control of the fight in the fifth round.
+Carter landed a few solid rights to the head in the fourth round that left Giardello staggering, but was unable to follow them up and Giardello took control of the fight in the fifth round.
 The judges decided unanimously in favor of Giardello.

 After that fight, Carter's ranking in The Ring began to decline.
 He fought nine times in 1965, winning five but losing three of four against contenders Luis Manuel Rodríguez, Dick Tiger, and Harry Scott.
 Tiger, in particular, floored Carter three times in their match.
 "It was", Carter said, "the worst beating that I took in my life—inside or outside the ring".
 During his visit to London to fight Scott, Carter was involved in an incident in which a shot was fired in his hotel room.

-Carter's career record in boxing was 27 wins with 19 total knockouts (8 KOs and 11 TKOs), 12 losses, and one draw in 40 fights.
+Carter's last fight was on August 5, 1966, against Juan Carlos Rivero.
+He lost the fight via points decision.
+Carter's career ended short with a record of 27 wins with 19 total knockouts (8 KOs and 11 TKOs), 12 losses and one draw in 40 fights.
 He received an honorary championship title belt from the World Boxing Council in 1993 (as did Joey Giardello at the same banquet) and was later inducted into the New Jersey Boxing Hall of Fame.